5 Things You Need to Know About Intellectual Property

 1In today’s knowledge economy, Intellectual Property (IP) is quickly becoming one of the most important assets for any business.
 Even businesses which do not traditionally think of themselves as being in the business of IP ownership can have valuable IP.
 There are various forms of IP rights and protection, including trade marks, patents, copyright, trade secrets and confidential information.
 These property rights can represent a huge part of the value of your business, both now and at the time that a business is sold.

-- Most businesses are building a brand, whether it be as a provider of goods or services.
-Your business name and logo are clearly vital to that brand.
+2Most businesses are building a brand, whether it be as a provider of goods or services.
+Your business name and logo are vital to that brand.
 Customers will form a strong association between your brand and the quality of what your business provides.
-To protect against a competitor using your name or a similar name in your business area you can register a trade mark.
+To protect against a competitor using your name or a similar name in your business area, you should register a trade mark.
 Trade marks give you exclusive rights in relation to the marks that you have registered.
 These are one of the most common and most important forms of IP protection.

 3If you’ve invented a product you may be able to patent it.
 Registering a patent is a complex process, and requires a knowledge not just of the subject matter of your invention but also the practices of patent drafting.
 Each patent application must be assessed according to the strict criteria set out by IP Australia.
 Navigating this process by yourself can be difficult.
 If you fail to properly set out the substance of your invention and the boundaries of what you want to obtain protection over, your application may be unsuccessful.
 To guard against this possibility you should consider involving a patent attorney, who will be able to draft your patent application in accordance with IP Australia’s requirements, and give you the best possible chance of a successful application.